 Make sure to master these core Active Directory concepts.

 Group Policy Object (GPO) A collection of settings that define what a system will look like and how it will behave for a defined group of users.
 The GPO is associated with selected Active Directory containers, such as sites, domains, or organizational units (OUs).
 Group Policy is the essential way that most organizations enforce settings on their computers.
 It is flexible enough for even the most complex scenarios; however, the essential features are easy to use in simple scenarios, which are more common.
 Think of Group Policy as “touch once, configure many.”

 Organizational Unit (OU) A subdivision within an Active Directory into which you can place users, groups, computers, and other organizational units.
 You can create organizational units to mirror your organization’s functional or business structure.
 Each domain can implement its own organizational unit hierarchy.

-Inventory Gathering and reviewing all documents related to Active Directory administration that already exist.
-Analyzing group type and scope.
-Reviewing key properties i.e. Managedby field, Notes and Descriptions.
+Inventory The process of gathering and reviewing all documents related to Active Directory administration that already exist, analyzing group type and scope, and reviewing key properties i.e. Managedby field, Notes and Descriptions.

 Heavy Nesting Grouping (or groups within groups) defined by business roles, functions, and management rules.
 While nesting eases the need for individual user access, multi-level, heavy nesting is an issue because it can grant individuals access to assets they should not have.

 Membership Examining total AD groups and counts, including groups providing excessive access, groups with 1 member, disabled groups and more.
 Empty groups should be determined if still needed.
 Built-in groups should be considered as well.

 Stale Groups Removing stale groups improves efficiency in group management.
 Understanding and managing date/time stamp and activity attributes in Active Directory accounts, like Create and Modify dates, particularly with empty groups, is helpful.